mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.0-2.3.0/started/index.md

 time during shutdown.
 This ensure that all in-memory data is flushed to disk and all state is replicated.
 When a broker has sufficient time to shut down, the subsequent restart will be nearly as fast as the first startup.
-This is a large contributor to the Kafka service's high availability.
+This is a large contributor to the {{ model.techShortName }} service's high availability.

 You can observe the graceful shutdown feature via the following log entries:

 1. The task launch log line contains `kill_policy { grace_period { nanoseconds: 30000000000 } }`.
 1. The task graceful shutdown log line contains SIGTERM as well as the grace time granted.
-1. The underlying Kafka logging of shutdown operations includes a stream of subsystem shutdowns prior to the overarching system shutdown indicated by the entry `[Kafka Server 1], shut down completed (kafka.server.KafkaServer)`.
+1. The underlying {{ model.techShortName }} logging of shutdown operations includes a stream of subsystem shutdowns prior to the overarching system shutdown indicated by the entry `[Kafka Server 1], shut down completed (kafka.server.KafkaServer)`.
-1. The presence (or not) of a SIGKILL log line indicating that the underlying Kafka broker did not shutdown cleanly within the allotted grace period.
+1. The presence (or not) of a SIGKILL log line indicating that the underlying {{ model.techShortName }} broker did not shutdown cleanly within the allotted grace period.
 1. The task status update marked by `TASK_KILLED`, indicating the end of the shutdown activity.

 ## Broker Count

-Configure the number of brokers running in a given Kafka cluster.
+Configure the number of brokers running in a given {{ model.techShortName }} cluster.
 The default count at installation is three brokers.
 This number may be increased, but not decreased, after installation.

 *   **In DC/OS CLI options.json**: `broker-count`: integer (default: `3`)
 *   **DC/OS web interface**: `BROKER_COUNT`: `integer`